Rust-Bytes/weekly-challenges/src/challenges/challenge-15.md

 C. 1

+### Solution

 <details>
 <summary>Click to Show/Hide Solution</summary>

 #### Correct Answer:
 B. 4 (times)

-The key to understanding the behavior here is unwrap_or's eagerness.
+The key to understanding the behavior here is `unwrap_or's` eagerness.

 Unlike what it might seem, it executes the provided closure in all cases, regardless of whether the Option value is Some or None.

 For Some values the closure is executed, but the existing value within Some is returned.

 This might seem unnecessary, but it's important for consistency and potential side effects within the closure.

 For None values the closure is crucial.
 It's executed to provide a default value and often performs side effects like printing the message "Value not found!" in this example.